aresio/LASSIE/gui/README.md

 LASSIE's Graphical User Interface was specifically designed to simplify the execution of simulations.
 The GUI represents a user-friendly tool that does not require any GPU programming skill or expertise in modeling biological systems with ODEs.

+To launch the gui run the `lassie-gui.py` python script.

 # DEPENDENCIES

 The following Python libraries are mandatory to use the GUI: PyQT4; numpy; matplotlib.